Chapter 18 E-cigarettes and other alternative nicotine products

 18C.4.1.1 Nicotine levels in oral nicotine products

-Nicotine is a highly addictive drug and the common component of oral nicotine products.
+Nicotine is a highly addictive drug and has been the common component of oral nicotine products.
 A study of 37 different oral nicotine pouches sold in the US in 2019 found that the total nicotine content ranged from 1.29 to 6.11 mg/pouch.1 A German study of 44 different nicotine pouches found a median of 9.48 mg of nicotine per pouch.2 Two of these pouch types contained over 40 mg of nicotine per pouch.
 Labelling of the nicotine content in these products was often poor.
 For 29 of these brands, an arbitrary descriptor (such as ‘easy’ or ‘ultra’) was used to indicate the nicotine content, rather than mass of nicotine.
-Four of the 44 brands tested contained no indication of nicotine levels.2 A study of Verve oral nicotine discs (chewable tablets) found 1.68 mg nicotine per tablet, compared to the labelling that indicated 1.5 mg was present.3 Over 80% of this nicotine was liberated from the tablet after use,3 similar to the proportion of nicotine released from pouches.4
+Four of the 44 brands tested contained no indication of nicotine levels.2 A study of Verve oral nicotine discs (chewable tablets) found 1.68 mg nicotine per tablet, compared to the labelling that indicated 1.5 mg was present.
+3 Over 80% of this nicotine was liberated from the tablet after use,3 similar to the proportion of nicotine released from pouches.4 Nicotine levels in nicotine lozenges, chewing gum and toothpicks were found to be lower than pouches in one study.5

 18C.4.1.2 Free-base nicotine and nicotine salts